 Next in line, are aluminum frames.
 Aluminum frame bikes are recommended for daily commuters.
 They offer more comfort to the rider are also aesthetically appealing.
 One of our recommendation, the Vilano Forza comes in an aluminum frame but with a carbon fork.
 This leads to greater shock absorption (another necessity for a smooth ride).

 Finally, the most expensive road bikes are made of carbon fiber.
 Being the lightest, they are recommended if you need something for fitness and training needs.
-The are also a little sensitive and need to handled with care.
+They are also a little sensitive and need to handled with care.

 Apart from the frame and the fork, all the other parts can be categorized into bike components.

-There comprise of three components –
+There are three main components –

-- Drivetrain (includes the crankset, gears, chains and derailleurs).
+- Drivetrain (includes the crankset, gears, chains, and derailleurs).